andreburgaud/docker-cert-auth/README.md

 $ make all
 ```

-By default, the genrated Docker image is `docker-cert-auth`.
+By default, the generated Docker image is `docker-cert-auth`.
 It can be changed in the `Makefile` by changing the variable name `IMAGE`.

 # License